yi/as3touchui/README.md

 http://yourpalmark.com/2007/03/31/associating-custom-as3-classes-with-embedded-assets/
 http://www.laurencegreen.com/blog/2009/07/controling-custom-class-in-flex-embedded-from-flash/

-scale9Grid ¨C When it works and when it does not http://www.ovidiudiac.ro/blog/2009/05/scale9grid-work-and-fail/
+scale9Grid ï¿½C When it works and when it does not http://www.ovidiudiac.ro/blog/2009/05/scale9grid-work-and-fail/